-112. In the various lawsuits challenging the Record of Decision, Defendants took the position that the environmental analysis underlying the Record of Decision was legally adequate and fully compliant with the requirements of NEPA.
+109. In the various lawsuits challenging the Record of Decision, Defendants took the position that the environmental analysis underlying the Record of Decision was legally adequate and fully compliant with the requirements of NEPA.

-113. In the Secretarial Order, the Secretary provided no basis for DOI's reversal of its position regarding the adequacy of the Record of Decision.
+110. In the Secretarial Order, the Secretary provided no basis for DOI's reversal of its position regarding the adequacy of the Record of Decision.
 See F.C.C. v.
 Fox Television Stations, Inc., 556 U.S. 502, 515 (2009) ("[T]he requirement that an agency provide reasoned explanation for its action would ordinarily demand that it display awareness that it is changing position.
 An agency may not, for example, depart from a prior policy sub silentio or simply disregard rules that are still on the books."); Ctr. for Biological Diversity v.
 Haaland, 998 F.3d 1061, 1067 (9th Cir.
-2021) (in changing its position, an agency must: (1) display awareness of its changing position, (2) show the new policy is permissible under the law, (3) believe the new policy is better, and (4) provide "good reasons" for the new policy); ConocoPhillips Co. v.
+2021) (in changing its position, an agency must: (1) display awareness of its changing position, COMPLAINT AIDEA v.
+US Dept. of Interior, et al, Case No.

+(2) show the new policy is permissible under the law, (3) believe the new policy is better, and (4) provide "good reasons" for the new policy); ConocoPhillips Co. v.
 EPA, 612 F.3d 822, 833 (5th Cir.
 2010) ("An agency may not reconsider its own decision if to do so would be arbitrary, capricious, or an abuse of discretion.").

-114. In its June 1, 2021 SOP to AIDEA, DOI provided no basis for the reversal of its position regarding the adequacy of the Record of Decision.
+111. In its June 1, 2021 SOP to AIDEA, DOI provided no basis for the reversal of its position regarding the adequacy of the Record of Decision.